Tepezza Hearing Loss Lawsuit

 TED is an autoimmune condition frequently linked to hyperthyroidism, with its precise disease mechanism still not fully understood.
 Symptoms can greatly vary among individuals, ranging from mild to severe, and can include redness, irritation, discomfort of the eyes and eyelids, dry eyes, pain upon eye movement, and eyelid retraction.

-The most noticeable symptom, and it can be pretty awful for some, is exophthalmos or proptosis.
-This is when the eyes bulge outwards.
-Other symptoms may include blurred vision, double vision (diplopia), eye misalignment (strabismus), chronic bloody eyes, swelling near the eyelids, light sensitivity, and difficulty in moving the eyes.
+The most noticeable symptom, and it can be pretty awful for some, is exophthalmos or proptosis, which occurs when the eyes bulge outwards.
+Other symptoms may include blurred vision, double vision (diplopia), eye misalignment (strabismus), chronic bloody eyes, swelling near the eyelids, light sensitivity, and difficulty moving the eyes.

 TED progresses through two stages: an “active phase” marked by worsening symptoms and visible inflammation, followed by an “inactive phase” with no further deterioration.
 The active phase typically spans six months to two years.